PySimpleGUI/PySimpleGUI/docs/index.md

          auto_size_columns=True - if true will autosize columns (currenly only sizes to col heading width)
          max_col_width=20 - max width for columns in characters
          select_mode=None - not yet used
-         font=None - the display font
+         show_expanded - Bool - if True the tree will be fully expanded when shown font=None - the display font
          justification='right' - justification for data display
          text_color=None- color of text to display